 If you’re interested in a private tour of Romania, check our tours on www.uncover-romania-tours.com

 Romania has plenty to offer to all curious travelers, from high-altitude hiking trails to unique museum visits and memorable experiences in remote villages.
-To help you plan better and faster, here’s our list of the best things to do in Romania for the first time visitor.
+To help you plan better and faster, here’s our list of the best things to do in Romania for first-time visitors.
 The order is simply random, it’s up to you to choose whatever fits best with your plans.

 From easy nature walks for families to intense multi-day hikes in the Carpathians that can only be done by the fittest, Romania is a great destination for outdoor activities.
 Whether you prefer a soft adventure or a more challenging one, the country’s varied landscape offers numerous opportunities, including hiking, trekking, climbing, rafting, canyoning, kayaking, cave exploration, and the list does not stop here.

 If you’re the adventurous type, then an active vacation should definitely be on your list of top things to do in Romania.

-Romania is the most bio-geographically diverse country in Europe and conserves the continent’s most numerous populations of large carnivores and many more iconic mammals as well as numerous species of rare birds.
+Romania is the most bio-geographically diverse country in Europe and conserves the continent’s most numerous populations of large carnivores, iconic mammals as well as numerous species of rare birds.
 All thanks to its large areas of wilderness that, however, need our protection to survive intact.

-Choose to be a responsible tourist, choose to watch animals instead of hunting them, and go on nature tours that leave indeed only footprints behind.
+Choose to be a responsible tourist, watch animals instead of hunting them, and go on nature tours that leave indeed only footprints behind.

 Largely rural for a great part of its history, Romania is still defined by its many villages and colorful countryside.
 If you’re looking to experience a different life, even if only for a few days, visiting sheepfolds, or observing traditional activities still part of the communities’ daily life, then a rural vacation should be the top of your list of things to do in Romania.

 You have plenty of options to choose from.
-Transylvania is the best places to start your search for an original rural experience.
+Transylvania is the best place to start your search for an original rural experience.

 Discover our Rural Transylvania Tour